Deborah James made a dame by William at her home

 In an earlier Instagram post, Dame Deborah said she was "completely lost for words" after reaching the milestone amount.

-She had only launched the Bowelbabe fund, to pay for research into personalised medicine for cancer patients and to support campaigns to raise awareness of bowel cancer, on Monday - with an initial goal of £250,000.
+She had only launched the Bowelbabe fund - to pay for research into personalised medicine for cancer patients and to support campaigns to raise awareness of bowel cancer, on Monday - with an initial goal of £250,000.

+It came after she revealed she did not know how long she had left to live after stopping treatment and moving to hospice-at-home care.

+Dame Deborah is spending her remaining time with her family at her parents' home.